 The user name is admin.
 The default password is password.
 The user name and password are case-sensitive.

-Select ADVANCED > Administration > Set Password.
+4. Select ADVANCED > Administration > Set Password.

 - 5. Type the old password, and type the new password twice. - 6.
 To be able to recover the password, select the Enable Password Recovery check box.

-NETGEAR recommends that you enable password recovery. - 7.
-Click the Apply button.
+We recommend that you enable password recovery.